josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </div>

-Metadata referenced a class that wasn't exported.
+Metadata referenced a class that was not exported.

 For example, you may have defined a class and used it as an injection token in a providers array but neglected to export that class.